mwbowers/mwbowers.github.io/reference/datagate/datagate-client/as400-program.md

 Any public static (Shared) members of this type are safe for multithreaded operations.
 Any instance members are not guaranteed to be thread safe.

 ## Remarks
-This class provides methods for setting up the program path, connection, and parameters, executing the program, and handling the program's output parameters.
+This class provides methods and properties to manage a program in the ASNA DataGate client.
+It includes methods to set the program path and connection, execute the program, get and append parameters, convert parameters to and from objects, set parameters to zero value, and read and write parameters in XML format.
+It also implements the IDisposable interface, which provides a mechanism for releasing unmanaged resources.

 <br>
 <br>